bennorth/pyawssfn/implementation-notes.md

 the source program.
 For example, an `if` statement.
 Has a collection of states, knowledge of which state is the 'entry' state, and knowledge of which states, if any, are 'exit' states.

+## `FunctionCallIR`

+As a state-machine fragment, consists of a bit of a dance to pass the details of which function, called with which arguments, to the Lambda function.
+Uses a `Pass` state to inject a 'call descriptor' into the state, and then a `Task` state to perform the call and inject the results into the appropriate slot within `locals`.